 This Foundation Degree will open up a variety of career paths and can lead to employment in family support and projects working in a range of early years settings – children’s centre worker, home/school liaison officer, early years practitioner or a role within a primary school.

-You will be required to undergo a Disclosure and Barring Service check (formerly known as CRB) prior to commencing any placement work.
+You will be required to undergo a Disclosure and Barring Service check prior to commencing any work placement.

 Meet your lecturers